erisonsuzuki/financial_agent_system/docs/prd-core.md

 ### Lessons Learned from Refactoring/Testing

 * **JSON Serialization of Decimals:** When FastAPI serializes Pydantic models containing `Decimal` types into JSON, it converts them to strings to preserve precision.
 Consequently, API tests that check these values in a JSON response must assert against the **string representation** of the decimal number (e.g., `assert data["price"] == "150.75"`), not the float or Decimal object itself.

+### Lessons Learned from Phase 8
+* **Modern Tool Definition in LangChain:** Initial deprecation warnings from LangChain's use of Pydantic V1 methods (`.parse_obj`, `.dict`) were observed.
+The root cause was the use of the `args_schema` parameter in the `@tool` decorator.
+The modern, correct, and Pydantic V2-compliant solution is to define tool arguments directly in the function signature using `typing.Annotated`.
+This approach is cleaner, more pythonic, and resolves the deprecation warnings.
+This is the standard for all tool definitions going forward.

+* **Managing Log Noise from Third-Party Libraries:** Harmless but verbose warnings (e.g., `Key 'title' is not supported...`) were being emitted by internal LangChain loggers.
+The most robust and precise solution, rather than using broad filters or global log level changes, is to **identify the specific logger by its full name** (e.g., `langchain_google_genai._function_utils`) and **surgically set its log level** to a higher threshold (e.g., `logging.ERROR`).
+This is best managed in a centralized `app/logging_config.py` module, providing precise control over log noise without affecting desired application logs.